angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

-Hello, Romario here again with another tournament report, another Pit Open, more doomsday content from me, I am pretty bad at making notes at tournaments so the following will be situations I found interesting or moments at the event that could be relevant for other doomsday players.
+Hello, Romario here again with another tournament report, another Pit Open, more doomsday content from me, I am pretty bad at making notes at tournaments so the following will be situations I found interesting or moments at the event that could be relevant for other Doomsday players.

 Little bit about the event, the guys from the Pit Open organized one of the larger legacy events last year towards the end of the pandemic when the